tomasmark79/DotNameCppFree/README.md

 > Useful when you want to compile multiple target types in one step

+> Automatic build process of DotNameCppFree creates unique preset names for each individual build

 #### Usefull Commands for CLI

 List available presets: